denten-books/plain-text/main.md

 to liberate representation from its medium and to allow for copying and preservation.
-That is not to say that digitization liberates thought from its material context, rather, it allows for its continual advancement and remediation.
+That is not to say that digitization liberates thought from its material context, rather, it allows for its continual advancement and transmediation.
 Digitization, in that sense, is necessary prerequisite for culture.
 Without portability, all representation (art and knowledge) is tied to the irreproducible and untranslatable contexts.
 Being digital, in that sense, arises as a political property that regulates transmission of thought as